kysucix/gipuma/README.md

 For each camera gipuma computes the _noisy_ depthmap.
 The final fusion of depthmap is obtained with [fusibile](https://github.com/kysucix/fusibile)

+Use a point cloud visualizer to open the resulting ply file.
+[Meshlab](http://meshlab.sourceforge.net/) is probably the best visualizer because it allows to render points cloud with normals.

 ## Examples
  ### Middlebury
  inside gipuma directory first download middlebury data